Nonlinear Dynamics of Quadratic Gravity in Spherical Symmetry: Numerically stable evolution

-We monitor the behavior of the Hamiltonian constraint, cf.~Eq.~\eqref{eq:hamiltonioanConstraint_sphSymm}, during evolution, cf.~Fig.~\ref{fig:noise}.
-This clearly shows that the constraint decays and stabilizes.
+Here, we monitor the behavior of the Hamiltonian constraint, cf.~Eq.~\eqref{eq:hamiltonioanConstraint_sphSymm}, for sufficiently long evolution time.
+Since the other constraints (and the evolution equations) are coupled, it can be expected that violations of any other constraint will percolate into the Hamiltonian constraint.
+The absence of growth modes in the constraint violations suggests that we are evolving a well-posed IVP. \\

+For flat spacetime, we evolve initial data up to simulation time, $t / (t_{step} \times \Delta t) \simeq 15$.
+We find that the Hamiltonian constraint first decays and then stabilizes, cf.~Fig.~\ref{fig:noise}.
+This indicates that the evolution time is sufficiently long for the constraint violations to settle into a near-stable state.
 There appear to be no growth modes in the constraint for flat-space initial data, at least during the monitored time.

-We conclude that the performed noise test finds no indications of numerically unstable behavior which strongly suggests that the evolution equations with flat-space initial data constitute a well-posed IVP. \\
+We conclude that the performed noise test finds no indications of numerically unstable or ill-posed behavior. \\